April 14-18, 2013

 Las Vegas, New Mexico

-This workshop begins on the evening of Thursday, July 18 and ends on the afternoon of Sunday, July 21.
-The cost of the workshop is $285.
-In addition to the core workshop full-day Friday and Saturday sessions we will offer short one-on-one consultations..
-Sunday’s afternoon session is devoted to the changing world of publication This workshop is limited to 15 participants.
+Begins on the evening of Thursday, July 16 and ends on the afternoon of Sunday, July 19.
+In addition to the core workshop full day Friday and Saturday sessions, there are optional individual manuscript evaluations with workshop leaders for $30.
+Sunday’s afternoon session is devoted to the process of publication in the digital age, including eBook, POD, Kindle, in-print and varieties of self-publishing.

 Workshops are limited to 15 participants.